neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 ### Neutronics Input Files

 The neutronics physics is solved over the entire domain using OpenMC.
 The OpenMC wrapping is described in the `openmc.i` input file.
-Although OpenMC does not track particles on a mesh, we begin by defining a mesh on which OpenMC will receive temperature from the coupled MOOSE application, and on which OpenMC will write the fission heat source.
-In this example, we use exactly the same solid mesh as the coupled MOOSE application, but this is not necessary.
+We begin by defining a mesh on which OpenMC will receive temperature from the coupled MOOSE application, and on which OpenMC will write the fission heat source.
+In this example, we use exactly the same solid mesh as the coupled MOOSE application; this is not a requirement, and is relaxed in other tutorials.

 !listing /tutorials/lwr_solid/openmc.i
   end=AuxVariables